GIP hero image

 • Paid for by the individual alone, without contributions from an employer

-• The payout is tax-free
+• The payout is usually tax-free

 • The individual decides policy design such as deferred period, payout length and the age the policy stops providing cover to suit them